sshalhou/DavisRunIITauTau/AnalysisRunII/Analysis/README.txt

 -o specify list of operations to be performed.
 Must escape spaces with backslashes if using more than one operation.

--d specify path where output from the job will go (must be specified if condor is used, locally running the operation does not use this path)
+-d specify path where output from condor job will go (must be specified if condor is used, locally running the operation does not use this path)

 Example: